Yeicor/sdf-viewer/README.md

 4. Display the WebAssembly file that defines the SDF with the app.
     1. If running the native app, use the CLI to set the path to the file or URL (`sdf-viewer app url <wasm-file>`).
     2. If running on a web browser, start a server to provide the file and add `?cliurl=<link-to-wasm-file>` to the URL.
+        1. Chrome forbids synchronous compilation for wasm files larger than 4KB, so use a different browser for now...
     3. In both cases, you can also use the Settings window inside the app to set the URL.

 Any change to the sources of the SDF would require you to repeat steps 3 and 4 to display the updated version.